 start_date is not null and end_date is not null

-PERS_TASK_FK that defines the connection between a person and the tasks assigned to that person.
-Expand the
+XDM_PERS_TASK_FK, that defines the connection between a person and the tasks assigned to that person.
+Leave the Cardinality selection at 0..1 to * (this means that one person may have one or more tasks), expand the

-PersTaskFkAssoc, this time as the right-hand side of the link.
-Then click Add.
-You see the source and destination attributes added at the bottom of the dialog box:
+PersTaskFkAssoc again, this time at the right-hand side of the link.
+Then, click on Add.
+You can see the source and destination attributes added at the bottom of the dialog box, as shown in the following screenshot:

 In step 2 of the wizard, first move the

-PersonsVO to the right-hand side.
-Then select the
+PersonsVO view object to the right-hand side.
+Then, select the

 Note the difference between choosing